splunk/deep-learning-toolkit/docs/admin/access_control.md

 Depending on what the users of your Splunk environment should be able to do, make sure the corresponding Splunk user objects import one of the above DLTK roles.

-The following describes how to assign a DLTK role to an existing Splunk user:
+The following steps describe how to assign a DLTK role to an existing Splunk user:

 1. Open the Splunk web interface
 2. Click on *Settings* in the top Splunk bar